nmeuschke/pubmed_scrape/README.md

 # pubmed_scrape
-To scrape pubmed full text articles by MeSH Term with some conditions
+To scrape pubmed full text articles by MeSH Term.
+Wide range of query formualtion is possible.